Characters of the Marvel Cinematic Universe: A–L: Georges Batroc

-Georges Batroc (portrayed by Georges St-Pierre) is an Algerian mercenary and pirate at the top of Interpol's Red Notice, as well as a former DGSE agent who scored 36 kill missions before being demobilized by the French government.
+Georges Batroc (portrayed by Georges St-Pierre) is an Algerian kickboxer, mercenary, and pirate at the top of Interpol's Red Notice, as well as a former DGSE agent who scored 36 kill missions before being demobilized by the French government.
+By 2024, he is the leader of the criminal group LAF.
+Sharon Carter accidentally reveals that she is the Power Broker to Batroc and kills him when he demanded more money.